• enquiries@indianpanorama.in

 Aurangzeb managed to destroy countless temples during the Mughal Era failed when his 1000 plus workers couldn’t deconstruct the Kailasa Temple.
 They could only disfigure some figures and statues.
 After years of trying, Aurangzeb gave up.
 Like he has surrendered to the mighty Lord Shiva.

 Is Lord Shiva an alien?
 Is Ravana a humanoid?
 Were “Outsiders” helping human beings during the construction?
 We really don’t know.
-We’ll leave those things for you, travellers to study and analyze in-depth.
+We’ll leave those things for you, travellers to study and analyse in-depth.
 Many have experienced mental clarity and improved physical health after visiting this temple and some other chaityas, stupas, and monasteries of these caves.

-10 Delicious Indian Dishes for the True Foodie | The Food Tour of India
+10 Delicious Indian Dishes for the True Foodie | the Food Tour of India

 Inhale the positive vibrations in Ajanta and Ellora and shop handicrafts, ornaments, sculptures, and paintings before you fly or ride back home.